HIT-SMC/Public-Presentations/DLRLSS2019/General thoughts about AI/readme.md

 # AI thoughts and RL frontiers by Richard Sutton
 ### 2.1 About research
-Some notes:
+* Some notes:<br>
-* Don't be impressed by what you don't understand
+ Don't be impressed by what you don't understand<br>
-* Don't try to impress others by what they don't understand
+ Don't try to impress others by what they don't understand<br>
-* You should be brave and ambitious but also humble and transparent
+ You should be brave and ambitious but also humble and transparent<br>
-* Humble before the great task (e.g., understanding the mind。
+ Humble before the great task (e.g., understanding the mind。<br>
 * **How to train yourself to think carefully and productively?**  to write is to think (discuss with yourself)
 * When get stuck, persist and try:
- * Define your terms
+ Define your terms <br>
- * Go multiple (i.e., what are some of the conceivable answers?)
+ Go multiple (i.e., what are some of the conceivable answers?) <br>
- * Go meta (i.e., that would an answer look like? what properties would it have?)
+ Go meta (i.e., that would an answer look like? what properties would it have?) <br>
- * Retreat (retreat to a clearer question that you can make progress on, then come back)
+ Retreat (retreat to a clearer question that you can make progress on, then come back)<br>
 * The most important insight you will ever contribute is 1. propably something that you already know; 2. probably something that is obvious to you. <br> Some examples: <br>
- * No animal does supervised learning
+ No animal does supervised learning<br>
- * No mind generates images or videos
+ No mind generates images or videos<br>
- * Neural networks are not in any meaningful sense "neural"
+ Neural networks are not in any meaningful sense "neural"<br>
- * People are machines
+ People are machines<br>
- * The purpose of life is pleasure
+ The purpose of life is pleasure<br>
- * The world is much more complex than any mind that tries to understand it (therefore, a prior distribution on the world counld never be reasonable)
+ The world is much more complex than any mind that tries to understand it (therefore, a prior distribution on the world counld never be reasonable)<br>
- * Mind is computational, and computation is increasing exponentially
+ Mind is computational, and computation is increasing exponentially<br>
- * Human input doesn't scale, the only scable methods are search and learning
+ Human input doesn't scale, the only scable methods are search and learning<br>
 * Some others:
- * Experience is the data of AI
+ Experience is the data of AI<br>
- * Approximate the solution, not the problem
+ Approximate the solution, not the problem<br>
- * Take the agent's point of view
+ Take the agent's point of view<br>
- * Set measurable goals for the subparts of an agent
+ Set measurable goals for the subparts of an agent<br>
- * Work by orthogonal dimensions, work issue by issue
+ Work by orthogonal dimensions, work issue by issue<br>
- * Work on ideas, not software
+ Work on ideas, not software<br>
 * Exercice 1. try to define **What is Intelligence**.
 * Exercise 2. try to figure out the exceptions of the **Predictive knowledge hypothesis**.

 ### 2.2 Tricks for doing RL research
-* Know where the frontier is
+Know where the frontier is
 ![Frontiers](https://github.com/HIT-SMC/Public-Presentations/blob/master/DLRLSS2019/General%20thoughts%20about%20AI/trick-1.jpg)
-* Extend the frontier by several dimensions and comple the square.
+Extend the frontier by several dimensions and comple the square.
 ![Extend the frontiers](https://github.com/HIT-SMC/Public-Presentations/blob/master/DLRLSS2019/General%20thoughts%20about%20AI/trick-2.jpg)
 ### 2.3 RL researches that may be interesting
 * A possible new view of the ML landscape: prediction learning, control learning, representation learning, and integrated agent architectures
 * Core RL research learns value function and policies (value-based/ policy-based RL), next we need to learn (State features, skills, subproblems, and model of the world in Part II of [RL: and introduction](http://incompleteideas.net/book/RLbook2018trimmed.pdf))
-* Animals and babies play to pursue subproblems <br> Three open questions/
- * What should the subproblems be?
+* Animals and babies play to pursue subproblems <br> Three open questions/ What should the subproblems be?<br>
- * Where do the subproblems come from?
+ Where do the subproblems come from?<br>
- * How do the subproblems help on the main problem?
+ How do the subproblems help on the main problem?<br>
 * Permanent and transient memories
 * Big world vs small mind, apparent non-stationary --> changing approximate value function
 ### 2.4 AI & Society